lwdsw/Kiln/guides/Model Support.md

 Notes:
 - The API must support the `/v1/models` endpoint, so Kiln can access the list of models.
 - Many Kiln tasks require structured (JSON) output.
-These can be hard to get working on custom servers, as each server/model pair ususally needs some configuration to reliably produce structured output (tools vs json_mode vs json parsing, schema format, etc).
+These can be hard to get working on custom servers, as each server/model pair usually needs some configuration to reliably produce structured output (tools vs json_mode vs json parsing, schema format, etc).